Back to findings

 New Zealand’s largest longitudinal study as our young people move through middle adolescence.
 The information for this part of the study was collected in 2025 from more than 4,000 young people and their main caregivers, when they were around 15 years old and in Year 11 at school.

-The 15-Year Check-In findings are presented across two snapshot reports exploring young people’s experiences of education, and their mental health and wellbeing.
-A third snapshot, focused on suicide and self-harm, will be published in early March.
+The 15-Year Checkpoint findings are presented across three snapshot reports exploring young people’s experiences of education, their mental health and wellbeing, and experiences of self-harm and thoughts of suicide.
 These snapshots offer valuable insights into life at age 15 and highlight the factors that shape learning, resilience, and connection during this important stage of development.

 Researchers and data users can apply for access to the data through the Growing Up in New Zealand data access process.
 A data access workshop will be held on the 31st of March 2026 to share more about the data available from the 15-Year Check-In and the data access application process.
 You can register to take part here.